c-sanders/Quaternion/README.md

 ik = -j
 ```

+* ### Quaternion noncommutativity and electric charges moving in magnetic fields.

-This non-commutative property of quaternions is rather interesting.
+This noncommutative property of quaternions is rather interesting.
 If you think about what happens to
-an electric charge when it passes through a magnetic field, this is also non-commutative.
+an electric charge when it passes through a magnetic field, this is also noncommutative.
 A positive
 charge moving through a magnetic field in a specific direction, will get deflected in a certain direction.
-However, if a negative charge moves through the exact same magnetic field, in the exact same direction,
+However, if a negative charge moves through this exact same magnetic field, in the exact same direction,
-it will get deflected in a $180^{\circ}$ opposite direction.
+then it will get deflected in a direction which is $180^{\circ}$ opposite.

 * ### Quaternions and their relationship to complex numbers.